Security Media Publishing Limited

 In these Terms and Conditions:

-“Advertiser” means the person, firm or company that places Orders (and shall include successors in title and assigns, any appointed Agency and any such Agency’s successors in title and assigns);
+“Advertiser” means the person, firm or company that places Orders (and shall include successors in title and assigns, any appointed Agency and any such Agency’s successors in title and assigns.
+Orders include editorial copy as well as advertorial copy or products);

-“Advertisement Copy” means any advertising materials submitted to the Publisher by the Advertiser
+“Advertisement Copy” means any advertising or editorial materials submitted to the Publisher by the Advertiser

 “Advertisement” means the advertisement provided by the Advertiser which the Advertiser intends to be published in a Publication by the Advertiser;